Jeremy Taylor

-Jeremy Taylor (1613–1667) was a cleric in the Church of England who achieved fame as an author during the Protectorate of Oliver Cromwell.
+Jeremy Taylor (1613–1667) was an English cleric in the Church of England who achieved fame as an author during the Protectorate of Oliver Cromwell.
 He is sometimes known as the "Shakespeare of Divines" for his poetic style of expression, and he is frequently cited as one of the greatest prose writers in the English language.

 Taylor was under the patronage of William Laud, Archbishop of Canterbury.
 He went on to become chaplain in ordinary to King Charles I as a result of Laud's sponsorship.
 This made him politically suspect when Laud was tried by Parliament and executed in January 1644/5 during the English Civil War.
 After the parliamentary victory over the King, he was briefly imprisoned several times.

 Eventually, he was allowed to live quietly in Wales, where he became the private chaplain of the Earl of Carbery.
 After the Restoration, he was made Bishop of Down and Connor in Ireland.
 He also became Vice-Chancellor of the University of Dublin.

 He is remembered in the liturgical calendars of the Church of England and other Anglican churches.

 Early life

 Taylor was born in Cambridge, the son of a barber, Nathaniel.
-He was baptised, as a child, on 15 August 1613 at Holy Trinity Church, Cambridge.
+He was baptized, as a child, on 15 August 1613 at Holy Trinity Church, Cambridge.
 His father was educated and taught him grammar and mathematics.
-He was then educated at the Perse School, Cambridge, before going to Gonville and Caius College, Cambridge, where he gained a Bachelor of Arts degree in 1630/1631 and a Master of Arts degree in 1634.
+He was then educated at the Perse School, Cambridge, before joining Gonville and Caius College, Cambridge, where he gained a Bachelor of Arts degree in 1630/1631 and a Master of Arts degree in 1634.

-The best evidence of his diligence as a student is the enormous learning of which he showed so easy a command in later years.
 In 1633, although still below the canonical age, he took holy orders, and accepted the invitation of Thomas Risden, a former fellow student, to supply his place for a short time as lecturer at St Paul's Cathedral.